© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 St Eluned's Chapel and Well is a scheduled monument protected by Cadw under reference BR236.
 View the official record →

-St Eluned's Chapel and Well is a medieval religious site located in Breconshire, Wales, comprising a chapel structure and associated sacred well.
+St Eluned's Chapel and Well is a medieval religious site located in Breconshire, Wales, comprising a small chapel structure associated with a holy well dedicated to Saint Eluned.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR236.

 St Eluned's Chapel and Well dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Eluned's Chapel and Well is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR236.